The 6 Best Dividend Trackers in 2026

 Summary of the best dividend trackers

-Note: Most of the pricing listed is for monthly plans, but many of these trackers also offer (discounted) annual pricing.
+Note: I listed each platform's monthly pricing below for consistency, but all of these trackers also offer (discounted) annual pricing.

 Each of these tools offers some of features for free but paywalls others, so I made a note of what you can get for free and which plan I'd recommend.